 So I took one of her recipes and made into my own- welcome to the world Peach Raspberry Tart.
 You are truly loved.

-How To Make This Fresh Peach Tart
+How To Make This Recipe

 HEATHER’S BAKING TIP: To press the crumb mixture into the pan I like to use the bottom of a measuring cup to press it in firmly and up the sides of the pan.

+Simply assemble the tart and then freeze.
+Be sure to wrap this tart in 3 layers of plastic wrap, then in tin-foil.
+And freeze on a level surface so not to have any leaks.
+Be sure to label the tart before popping it in the freezer!
 When ready to enjoy, just un-wrap and bake.
 No need to thaw.
 Just add a few minutes of baking time since it’s frozen.
 For me, this took about an extra 10 minutes.
 And then enjoy!
 This dessert is best when served the same day.

 Peach Raspberry Tart

-- 3 cups all purpose flour
+- 3 cups (360 grams) all purpose flour

-- 1 cup packed light brown sugar
+- 1 cup (213 grams) packed light brown sugar

-- 1/2 cup white granulated sugar
+- 1/2 cup (99 grams) white granulated sugar

 - 1 teaspoon salt